angarsky/diveintopython/learn/classes/class_decorator.md

 ```

-In conclusion, class decorator, class method decorator, and class property decorator are powerful tools in Python that can help you modify the behavior of a class or its methods.
+In conclusion, class decorator, class method decorator, and class property decorator are powerful tools that can help you modify the behavior of a class or its methods.
 Keep these best practices in mind to write clean, readable, and maintainable code.

-## Real-world Applications of Python Class Property Decorator
+## Usage of Class Property Decorator

 One of the most common real-world applications of class property decorator is working with database queries.